 #2 Updated by Marco Hugentobler over 12 years ago

 I tried the patch but I still have an offset.
 What I did was the following (with applied patch):

 2. zoom to best resolution

 5. toggle new image layer on and off

 I still have small shifts in the image.
 Do you also have this effects or is it only on my system?

-#3 Updated by Steven Mizuno almost 12 years ago
+#3 Updated by Steven Mizuno over 12 years ago

 Replying to [comment:2 mhugent]:

 I don't notice any offsets when I use the procedure you list.
 This is exactly what I was doing to determine the problem and test my changes.
 I have also tried at different scales - no difference between map and image.